 My Story

 The artist in me had always been looking for an outlet.
-In my childhood, I used to make wall hangings and New Year's Greetings Cards with Mom.
-As I grew up and traveled around, due to my studies, I dabbled in a hundred different things from stitching to embroidery to rug hooking and scrapbooking and all that you could think of.
-Until one day, a co-worker of mine brought a beaded bracelet she had made for a friend's wedding.
-I looked at the bracelet and my heart skipped a beat!
+In my childhood, I used to make wall hangings and greeting cards with Mom.
+As I grew up and traveled around, due to my studies, I dabbled in a hundred different things, from stitching to embroidery to rug-hooking and scrapbooking.
+Until one day, a co-worker brought a beaded bracelet she had made for her friend's wedding.
+I looked at the bracelet and my heart skipped a beat.
 I had found my calling!
-This is exactly what I had been waiting for all of those years.
-I started making necklaces for myself and then my sister and my mother.
-My sister would wear my jewelry to all of the family gatherings and parties.
+This is exactly what I had been looking for all those years.
+I started making necklaces for myself, my sister, and my mother.
+My sister would wear my jewelry to family gatherings, and give me feedback on people's responses.
 Before I knew it, everyone was asking me where I was selling my jewelry.
 And that is how it all started.
-I became a self-taught jewelry designer, discovering and learning and growing as I went on with designing jewelry, and became a business owner.
+I became a self-taught jewelry designer, discovering and learning and growing as I designed jewelry, and became a business owner.

-Ever since I was a little girl in middle school, I have been enamored by the allure of pearls.
-As I watched women wearing pearls on TV, in movies, in real life, I realized how pearls transform a woman into that state of aristocracy and royalty, without much ado.
+Ever since I was a little girl in middle school, I have been charmed by the allure of pearls.
+As I watched women wearing pearls on TV, in movies, in real life, I realized how pearls transform a woman into a state of aristocracy and royalty, without much ado.

-When I was doing my Ph.D. (in Immunology), I visited a crystal store for the very first time.
+When I was doing my Ph.D. (in Biology), I visited a crystal store.
 Those cute little figurines, with a touch of color accentuating the luster of the crystals.
-I was completely drawn into that world of crystals, like "Alice in Wonderland"!
-I used to say to myself, if I become rich, I would have a shelf full of all of these crystal figurines.
-They had become a part of a fantasy world of mine, akin to a little girl's.
+I was completely drawn into the world of crystals, like "Alice in Wonderland"!
+I used to say to myself, "If I become rich, I would have a shelf full of all these crystal figurines."

-Years later, when I got into jewelry designing, I came across the crystal beads and crystal pearls in colors like crystal vitrail, luminous green, rose, crystal heliotrope, crystal paradise shine, crystal bermuda blue.
-I was back in my dreamland of crystals!
-And all of these colored crystals became incorporated into my designs.
+Years later, when I got into jewelry designing, I came across the crystal beads and crystal pearls in colors like luminous green, rose, crystal heliotrope, paradise shine, Bermuda blue, etc. I was back in my dreamland of crystals.
+And all these colored crystals became incorporated into my designs.

 Being a quintessential Indian girl, my love for colors is much too overwhelming to ignore.
-You will see a subtle Indian touch in my designs, a sprinkle of colors or a special form of a bail or pendant or the combination and contrast of colors.
+You will see a subtle Indian touch in my designs: A sprinkle of colors, or a special bail or pendant, or the combination and contrast of colors.

 Welcome to the world of colorful luminance!